What Fintechs does Marqeta power?

 One of the features that has differentiated Marqeta from other companies in the market is the creation of their card-issuing API, allowing companies to issue virtual debit cards.
-Their product consists of Marqeta Issuing, Marqeta Processing, and Marqeta Applications.
+Their product consists of:

-In the upcoming IPO, the company is raising $100 Million for expenses related to “acquiring new Customers, developing its brand, expanding into new geographies, developing the existing Platform infrastructure, and creating new products for Customers.”
-In other words, Platform R&D and international expansion.
+In the IPO, the company raised $100 Million for expenses related to “acquiring new Customers, developing its brand, expanding into new geographies, developing the existing Platform infrastructure, and creating new products for Customers.”

-The valuation of the company has not been finalized, but according to some speculation online it could list in the $16-$17 Billion range.
-That would be an exponential 4X markup on its last valuation at $4.3 Billion back in May of 2020 when the company raised $150 Million privately from a U.S. institutional investor.
+The valuation of the company was floated around the $15 billion range.
+That was an exponential 3-4X markup on its last valuation at $4.3 Billion back in May of 2020 when the company raised $150 Million privately from a U.S. institutional investor.